seanpmaxwell/overnight/README.md

 #### Set the environment variables
 This is what really saves you from having to do boilerplate code.
 The two environment variables you need to set are **OVERNIGHTJWTSECRET** and **OVERNIGHTJWTEXP**.
-OVERNIGHTJWTSECRET should be a really long, random string (mine is 80 characters) and the rules for setting OVERNIGHTJWTEXP are the same as setting the expiration time for the _jsonwebtoken_ library.
+OVERNIGHTJWTSECRET should be a really long, random string (recommended is 80 characters) and the rules for setting OVERNIGHTJWTEXP are the same as setting the expiration time for the _jsonwebtoken_ library.
 The rules are:

-> Examples: "2 days", "10h", "7d".
-If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").
+> If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds is used by default ("120" is equal to "120ms").
+Examples: "2 days", "10h", "7d".

 <br>

-How you set you environment variables will vary depending on the which environment you are working in.
+How you set your environment variables will vary depending on the which environment you are working in.
 I use Ubuntu which is pretty easy.
 Just open the _/etc/environment_ file and type:

 > OVERNIGHTJWTSECRET="your super long random string"
 > OVERNIGHTJWTEXP="your expiration time"

+Another common option is the `dotenv` library, which imports environment variables from a .env file

 <br>

-If you do not set these environment variables a default value of **'3 days'** will be set for the expiration time and a random string will be generated for the secret.
+If you do not set these environment variables, a default value of **'3 days'** will be set for the expiration time and a random string will be generated for the secret.
 The random string is fine for development but do not use it for production.
-Every time you restart the server the secret will change and all logins will become invalid.
+Every time you restart the server the secret will change and all client-side jwts will become invalid.

 #### Create your controller